Frequently Asked Questions

 Will records be kept about my counselling?

 Yes.
 In accordance with professional practice, the Service keeps statistical information on clients and individual counsellors make notes about what happens during sessions.
 These records are strictly confidential and do not go outside the Service.
 You also have the right to request your counselling records.
-For more information about our record keeping and data protection matters, please see our section on Data Protection.
+For more information about our record keeping and data protection matters, please see our Data Protection and Confidentiality Policy.

 What if I am worried about someone else?